Maria Luisa of Spain, Holy Roman Empress, Grand Duchess of Tuscany

 Maria Luisa and Leopold had sixteen children.
 Because his elder brother Joseph II, Holy Roman Emperor had no children, Leopold became the founder of the main line of the House of Habsburg-Lorraine.

 Maria Luisa remained largely unknown to the Tuscan aristocracy and maintained contact with a small group of friends in her private life.
 She mostly spent her time on the upbringing of her children.
-As parents, Maria Luisa and Leopold allowed their children a great deal of freedom without being tied to formal court life and occasionally took them on excursions to rural areas and the coast.
+As parents, Maria Luisa and Leopold allowed their children a great deal of freedom without being tied to formal court life, and occasionally took them on excursions to rural areas and the coast.

 Maria Luisa’s coronation as Queen of Hungary; Credit – Wikipedia

 Leopold was elected Holy Roman Emperor in 1790 after the death of his childless brother Joseph.
 Maria Luisa became Holy Roman Empress, Queen of Hungary, and Queen of Bohemia.
 At that time, he abdicated the throne of Tuscany in favor of his second son Ferdinand.
 Leopold, Maria Luisa, and their family moved to Vienna, Austria.
 After only seventeen months as Holy Roman Emperor, Leopold II died suddenly and unexpectedly on March 1, 1792, aged 44, in Vienna, Austria.
-He was buried in the Tuscan Crypt at the Imperial Crypt in Vienna, Austria.
+He was buried at the Capuchin Church in the Tuscan Crypt of the Imperial Crypt in Vienna, Austria.
 Leopold’s eldest son Franz was elected (the last) Holy Roman Emperor and later was the first Emperor of Austria.

 Maria Luisa’s tomb in the Imperial Crypt; Credit – Wikipedia